 The inplane forces relative to the tip-path plane can be neglected or calculated by blade element theory.
-Note that with thrust and tip-path plane command and $C{H\,\text{tpp}}$ and $C{Y\,\text{tpp}}$ neglected, solving for the rotor collective and cyclic pitch angles is not necessary.
-In general the inplane forces where the mean drag coefficient $c{d\,\text{mean}}$ is from the profile power calculation.
-The function F_H accounts for the increase of the blade section velocity with rotor edgewise and axial speed:
+Note that with tip-path plane command and $C{H \text{ tpp}}$ and $C{Y \text{ tpp}}$ neglected, solving for the rotor collective and cyclic pitch angles is not necessary.
+In general the inplane forces relative to the tip-path plane are not zero, and may be significant, as for a rotor with large flap stiffness.
+Figure 5 shows the tip-path plane tilt and thrust vector tilt with cyclic pitch control (no-feathering plane tilt) as a function of flap stiffness (per-rev frequency) for several rotor thrust values.
+The difference between tip-path plane tilt and thrust vector tilt is caused by tilt of the thrust vector relative to the tip-path plane.